farhan-a3/EECS4413-ecommerce-project/README.md

 ## 4. Docker instructions

-1) Run Docker
-2) Open Docker Desktop and wait until it says "Docker is running"
-3) Then from the project root, run:
+Start Docker Desktop and wait until it says "Docker is running", then from the project root run:
 ``` bash
 docker compose up --build
 ```